heckelson/leaf/README.md

 A prototype for a citizen participation application created over the course of a [hackathon at University of Vienna](http://web.archive.org/web/20230922082859/https://forschung.univie.ac.at/services/veranstaltungen-trainings/sonstige-veranstaltungen/hackathon/).

+# Big Project cleanup

+Aims to de-hackathon-ize the project by using proper tech.
+This is to have a presentable prototype.

+We're gonna try to follow this tutorial: https://marketsplash.com/how-to-integrate-flask-with-vue-js/

+## Task list:

+- [x] create vue project
+- [x] rebuild navbar
+- [x] integrate leaflet for the map
+- [ ] figure out login/logout
+- [ ] rebuild markers, popups, etc.
+- [ ] rebuild fake dono, voting, etc.

+---

 ## Run instructions

 ### Create a Python venv